ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 [stackoverflow]:
   https://stackoverflow.com/questions/31965349/using-emoji-in-haskell

-Our `Interval` data type.
+Our `Interval` data type:
-The first duodecimal number after the `I` is the octave and the second one is the semi tone.
-To spare you the complete list, I append it to the end of the post.

 ```haskell
 -- data Interval
 --   = I00 | I01 | I02 | … | I09 | I0X | I0E
 --   | I10 | …                         | IEE
 ```

+The first duodecimal number after the `I` is the octave and the second one is the semi tone.
+To spare you the complete list, I appended it to the end of the post.

 Explicitly listing all possible intervals has the advantage that we can now ensure at compile time that no invalid intervals are specified.